Growing in Sync

 Letter from the Executive Director

-As I reflect on the past year, I am filled with gratitude and pride for the growth and achievements we’ve experienced at the INTERalliance of Greater Cincinnati.
-2024 has been an incredible year of milestones, partnerships, and opportunities that further solidified our commitment to empowering high school students with the skills, experiences, and networks they need to become future IT leaders for the employers of this region.
+As I reflect on this past year, I am filled with gratitude and excitement for the incredible impact we’ve achieved together at the INTERalliance of Greater Cincinnati.
+2025 has been a year of remarkable growth, new recognition, and expanded partnerships that have strengthened our mission to Inspire, Network, Train, Employ, and Retain the next generation of IT talent for our region.

 With gratitude,